 Head Coach Rick Squiers

-In 18 years at the helm, Squiers has led UNK to 19 NCAA Tournament appearances, three Elite Eight appearances, 13 RMAC (Rocky Mountain Athletic Conference)/MIAA (Mid-America Intercollegiate Athletics Association) regular season crowns, eight RMAC/MIAA tournament titles and a 316-18 home mark.
+In 19 years at the helm, Squiers has led UNK to 19 NCAA Tournament appearances, three Elite Eight appearances, 14 RMAC (Rocky Mountain Athletic Conference)/MIAA (Mid-America Intercollegiate Athletics Association) regular season crowns, nine RMAC/MIAA tournament titles and a 336-18 home mark.
+That includes a 66-match win streak and current one of 55 in a row.

-In 24 years as a college (four year institutions only) head coach, Squiers has a record of 777-140, a winning percentage of 85 percent.
-Including a year at a junior college and two seasons at the high school level, his overall mark stands at 878-174 over 28 seasons.24352
+In 25 years as a college (four year institutions only) head coach, Squiers has a record of 810-144, a winning percentage of 85 percent.
+Including a year at a junior college and two seasons at the high school level, his overall mark stands at 911-178 over 29 seasons.?

-Continuing the Lopers long tradition of success in the sport, the three time AVCA Region Coach of the Year has seen 18 different players earn All-American honors at least once in their careers.
-That includes right side Annie Wolfe, who was tabbed in 2015, and 2016 selections Lindsey Smith (setter) and Tara Ziegelbein (middle).
-Wolfe was a repeat pick in 2016 as well.
+Continuing the Lopers long tradition of volleyball success, the three time AVCA Region Coach of the Year has seen 18 different players earn All-American honors at least once in their careers.

 The Lopers dominated the RMAC individual awards in the Squiers era, earning the Player of the Year, Setter of the Year and Freshman of the Year multiple times.